-Art therapy practice with people who experience psychosis
+Developing art therapy practice with people who experience psychosis (Level 2)

 The course will look at ways art therapists can develop their practice to work effectively with people who experience psychosis.
 We will look at ways to embed service-user-informed models, research, and guidance effectively within your art therapy practice.

-Art therapy practice with people who experience psychosis
+Developing art therapy practice with people who experience psychosis (Level 2)

 The course will look at ways art therapists can develop their practice to work effectively with people who experience psychosis.
 We will look at ways to embed service-user-informed models, research, and guidance effectively within your art therapy practice.